1. Why use this guide?

 - National Library of Ireland

-Search the ARCHON Directory to find other libraries and local archives that hold newspaper collections.
+Use the 'Find an archive' tool to find the contact details of other libraries and local archives that hold newspaper collections.

 4. Does The National Archives have newspapers?